eartru/allumettes/README.md

 pip install colorama
 ```

-Execut the folowng command in the projet git repository to play the game
+Execute the following command in the git project repository to play the game
 `python main.py`

 ## Play the game